ha-energymanager/energy-manager-integration/README.md

 > The preferred method of installing Energy Manager is a restore to a freshly deployed Home Assistant, but there may be cases when you already have an existing Home Assistant instance and you don't want to dedicate another Home Assistant for your energy management.

 > [!CAUTION]
 > Retrospectively updating an existing Home Assistant instance is not the recommended method to install Energy Manager, however it is noted that some people do not want to maintain two separate Home Assistant instances, and this method will allow both to be combined.
-Please note that doing this contains a inherent risk of you losing your data if you do not follow this and take heed of the warnings.
+Please note that doing this contains an inherent risk of you losing your data if you do not follow this and take heed of the warnings.
 Always back up your Home Assistant before performing any work detailed below. **Backup!
 Backup!
 Backup!**
 >
 > Energy Manager strongly discourages you from using this method.
 This is **not** a guaranteed and safe method to deploy Energy Manager.